gnewman7/us-covid-19-dashboards/README.md

 [Directions to Install Docker for Mac or Windows](https://docs.docker.com/get-started/#download-and-install-docker-desktop)

-## Start MySQL and Grafana Docker Containers
+## MySQL and Grafana Docker Containers
 Once you have Docker running you are ready to start the MySQL and Grafana container included in the docker-compose.yml file

-Go to your project directory
+Go to your project directory **us-covid-19-dashboards**

+If your wish to change
+* version of MySQL or Grafana
+* Ports used
+* DB Password
+Edit the [.env](https://github.com/gnewman7/us-covid-19-dashboards/blob/master/.env) file be done before running docker-compose.

-The command below will start the MySQL and Grafana Docker Containers
+### Start the MySQL and Grafana Docker Containers

 `$ docker-compose up -d`